Cancellations & Changes to my Trips

 What happens if we (YellowWood) cancel your trip?

-- Move your booking monies to a new adventure in 2021 or 2022 (dates are published on our website, or we may be able to schedule a date to suit you).
+- Move your booking monies to a new adventure (dates are published on our website, or we may be able to schedule a date to suit you).
 Your monies are fully protected by the Travel Trust Association.

 - Accept a credit refund note: this is a 100% financially protected note that can be used at any time for a future adventure with YellowWood.
 Your monies are fully protected by the Travel Trust Association.